 The new center square on the XDR buzzword bingo card.

 As we head deeper into 2021, let’s take a look back on some of the most notable security stories and trends from the past year, all of which are covered in our 2020 annual cybersecurity report.

 Nefilim is known for its double extortion capabilities and notable attacks in 2020.
 We give an overview of its techniques and tools in this entry.

 This second part of our series on LoRaWAN will discuss the security of LoRaWAN communication and possible attacks on vulnerabilities.
-We also dive into the comprehensive testing environment used to assess this issue: specific optimization techniques with software-defined radio (SDR), and the tool we created to help decode LoRaWAN packets.

 Cybersecurity Risks of Connected Cars and SHAREit Flaw Could Lead to Remote Code Execution